alem-platform/sprint-js/story07/dymanic-family-tree/README.md

 - Each newly added member is nested inside the previous one, creating deeper levels.
 - Each new level should be progressively indented to reflect its depth.
 - The tree can be a maximum of 4 levels deep.
+- Tracking depth of the nested elements should be done in the function itself through DOM, without use of the global variables.

 Style Changes: Each newly created family member should: